How to be well: Embrace the sun.

 Studies suggest all you need is 15 minutes of sunlight a day for optimal vitamin D levels.
 That’s it.
 Set this number as your daily goal to start, and once you get the habit going, you’ll likely find yourself gravitating outside more often.

-During this month, post a pic of your daily 15 in the sun and tag us @getsunmed for a chance to win a free CBG neuro water soluble.
+Post a pic of your daily 15 in the sun and tag us @getsunmed for a chance to win a free CBG Neuro Water Soluble.
 We can’t wait to see how you choose to embrace the sun.

 Sources: